Fourth person facing charges in Jasmine Wilson homicide investigation

 "No one should have to see a family member in the state we saw Jasmine in.
 She was unrecognisable."

-Following Jasmine's death, police launched a homicide investigation during which they seized a white Toyota Carib station wagon registration number ABQ682.
+Following Wilson's death, police launched a homicide investigation during which they seized a white Toyota Carib station wagon registration number ABQ682.

 Their investigation of this vehicle has now been completed following the scene examinations at two properties in Millward St and Karaka St.